mendix/widgets-resources/packages-native/safe-area-view/README.md

 };
 ```

-Both classes will apply an orange background to the safe and unsafe areas of the widget.
+Both classes will apply an orange background to the container that is rendered within the safe area and that contains
+all content.

 Check the official documentation for further information about ViewStyle:
 `https://facebook.github.io/react-native/docs/view-style-props`